“What’s wrong? You don’t like to be choked?”, asked the men I loved.

 He didn’t take this lightly, slamming me against the wall again and chasing me out of his room as I fled for my life.
 He kicked his leg out as I was two steps down his staircase and cracked my vagina.
 I held onto the wooden rail as I buckled down the stairs and held onto my life.
 He watched me from the top of the staircase, “Get the fuck out dumb slut…” I took short breaths to reduce any feeling of the pain running through that region.
 This area of my body would eventually turn an ugly dark purple colour for two months.

 I limped out of his parent’s house and into my car.
 I don’t know how I managed to drive in such excruciating pain but I did and to the nearest service station because I had only one thing on my mind.
 I hated myself, how could I even allow someone to treat me like this?
 How was I going to rebuild myself from this hole?
-My entire life and body was bruised and battered.
+My entire life and body were bruised and battered.
 What the hell would my parents think if they ever found out?
 What did I do to deserve this?
 I did everything for that boy.

 I bought two packets of paracetamol and a bottle of water.
 I drove down Parramatta Road towards Merrylands, where a friend was working and popped a pill every minute and a half.
 A few times, I dunked two at a time.

-Within forty minutes, I popped forty pills, told my friend what I had done when I arrived to her workplace and she immediately called an ambulance.
+Within forty minutes, I popped forty pills, told my friend what I had done when I arrived at her workplace and she immediately called an ambulance.
 I felt my body shutting down, organ by organ, breath by breath.
 Ironically, it was the first time in almost a year that I felt alive.

-Once upon a time I fell in love with the wrong person.
+Once upon a time, I fell in love with the wrong person.
 He cut open every vein I have.
 He was the first and last male whose touch I ever felt run through my body, his touch numbed me from the age of 17.